RoaLogic/apb4_gpio/README.md

 Inputs to the core may operate asynchronously to the core and will be automatically synchronised to the bus clock.
 Outputs may be configured to operate in push-pull mode or open-drain

+GPIO inputs may also be individually configured to generate a level or edge sensitive interrupt.
+A single IRQ output is provided to connect to the host.

 ![apb4-gpio-sys](assets/img/apb4-gpio-sys.png)

 ## Documentation